ptorru/octoml-cli-tutorials/tutorials/yolov5/README.md

 Now you are ready to run the Docker container.
 We will connect the container to our host machine for easy communication between our laptop and the future model container.
-We will also bind a mount point from a local directory (in red) to a folder in the container.
+We will also bind a mount point from a local directory (/Users/Sameer/…) to a folder in the container.
 You will want to edit the directory path in red below to a local folder on your laptop.